 Berkel Corsaro Wenge

 It's intimidating look and majestic shape says it all.
 This is made from the greatest blade manufacturer in Italy - Berkel.
 It is a high-quality blade inspired from the Napoleonic era which can be delivered to your business partner’s doorstep with its fine casing.
-The blade can be engraved according to the texts of your choice with the maximum of 20 to 30 characters.
+The blade can be engraved according to the texts of your choice with a maximum of 20 to 30 characters.
 The overall design is authentic and will not fail when it comes to executing the art of sabrage.

 Fox Sciabola del Sommelier